 Shopware Cloud

-Shopware on-premise
+Shopware On-premise

 On-premise vs Cloud – old story, new twists

-You are probably familiar with the story between cloud-based systems and on-premise ones.
+You are probably familiar with the story between cloud-based systems and On-premise ones.
 The most common statements regarding them are:

 • Cloud-based systems offer less flexibility in terms of online store development, but at the same time, they don’t require having a dedicated IT team.

-• The on-premise environment gives the merchant complete freedom about store development but also the responsibility of taking care of hosting, security and updates.
+• The On-premise environment gives the merchant complete freedom about store development but also the responsibility of taking care of hosting, security and updates.

 Shopware Cloud and Shopware On-premise – key differences